pingcap/docs-cn/dumpling-overview.md

 >
 > In most scenarios, you do not need to adjust the default data consistency options of Dumpling.

 Dumpling uses the `--consistency <consistency level>` option to control the way in which data is exported for "consistency assurance".
-For TiDB, data consistency is guaranteed by getting a snapshot of a certain timestamp by default (i.e. `--consistency snapshot`).
+For TiDB, data consistency is guaranteed by getting a snapshot of a certain timestamp by default (namely, `--consistency snapshot`).
 When using snapshot for consistency, you can use the `--snapshot` option to specify the timestamp to be backed up.
 You can also use the following levels of consistency:

 - `flush`: Use [`FLUSH TABLES WITH READ LOCK`](https://dev.mysql.com/doc/refman/8.0/en/flush.html#flush-tables-with-read-lock) to ensure consistency.
 - `snapshot`: Get a consistent snapshot of the specified timestamp and export it.